morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 <img width="1200" height="1200" alt="image" src="https://github.com/user-attachments/assets/69458506-c547-4579-b874-f449893b3624" />

 Amazon - 100 USD - [Netgear A9000 - BE6500 class USB WiFi adapter](https://www.amazon.com/NETGEAR-Nighthawk-WiFi-Adapter-A9000/dp/B0F9HTJXXC)

-Update: I was able to purchase a new Netgear A9000 WiFi 7 USB adapter based on the mt7925 chip on 07-07-25.
+07-07-25: I was able to purchase a new Netgear A9000 WiFi 7 USB adapter based on the mt7925 chip at a local Walmart.
 I will be testing and reporting at the following location: https://github.com/morrownr/USB-WiFi/issues/630 This adapter may or may not stay in this list depending on how testing and reports go.

 Important: The Netgear A9000 uses a device ID (VID/PID) that is scheduled to go into Linux kernel 6.18.
 This adapter may not be plug and play on earlier kernels.
 There is a way to tell your Linux system about the device ID (VID/PID):